 The measurement of ECL is a function of the probability of default, loss given default (i.e. the magnitude of the loss if there is a default) and the exposure at default.
-The assessment of the probability of default and loss given default is based on historical data adjusted by forward-looking information.
+The assessment of the probability of default and loss given default is based on historical data and adjusted by forward-looking information.
 Estimation of ECL reflects an unbiased and probability-weighted amount that is determined with the respective risks of default occurring as the weights.
+The Group uses a practical expedient in estimating ECL on trade receivables using a provision matrix taking into consideration historical credit loss experience, adjusted for forward looking information that is available without undue cost or effort.